gabeweng/gabeweng.github.io/_posts/2020-07-28-checklist.md

 These fill-ins can be reused across multiple tests.
 The paper also suggests using WordNet to select only context-appropriate synonyms from ROBERTA.

 #### Built-in Fill-ins
-CheckList also provides out-of-box support for generic categories such as:
+CheckList also provides out-of-box support for lexicons such as:

 - **NER**: common first/last names, cities and countries
 - **Protected Group Adjectives**: Nationalities, Religions, Gender, Sexuality